russellmoss/-notes/README.md

 ## 🔧 Environment Setup

-Create a `.env.local` file in the root directory with the following variables:
+Create a `.env.local` file in the root directory:

 ```env
 # OpenAI Configuration